kiboschool/cs-assignment2-code-bomb/README.md

    - `bomb.c`: Source file with the bomb's main routine and a friendly greeting from Dr. Evil.

-4. At this point, it is probably a good idea to go ahead and commit the downloaded bomb and the untarred files your repo so that if your Codespace is every lost for some reason, you still have the same bomb that you have been working on in your repo.
+4. At this point, it is probably a good idea to go ahead and commit the downloaded bomb and the untarred files to your repo so that if your Codespace is ever lost, you still have the same bomb that you have been working on in a safe place.

 If for some reason you request multiple bombs, this is not a problem.
 Choose one bomb to work on and delete the rest.